The Gold Scales Site Portal

 Buddha finally says that what to go for is well tested, wholesome, praised by the wise and lead to well-being, prosperity and happiness.
 A result of such a long-range endeavour is "good, sane and sensible conformity", by the way.
 [More]

 Buddha' teachings are fit for science-minded persons, and in harmony with the proverb "Seeing is believing".
 By less blind, unverified belief, and fewer such beliefs, we may arrive at something better - which is "more" - more fit for living.
 It is to be hoped.
-A little bit of hope won't harm you.
-And if it helps or cures you, it could be just fit - Buddha advocates a provisional faith in his set-up way of life.
-The sensible "try and see" approach is found in our homeopathy too.
+A little bit of hope may not harm you, especially if it shows up to have been well founded . . .
+And if the good hope and good faith amounts to help you in themselves (placebo effects are about it), it might be good if long-lasting.
+At any rate, Buddha advocates a provisional faith in his set-up way of life.
+The sensible "try and see" approach is somehow fit for homeopathic treatment too, as long as clear evidence this way or that way is largely missing, which is the case today.

 Mies van der Rohe, Ludwig, et al. Architect as Educator.
 Mies van der Rohe Centennial Project.
 Chicago: Illinois Institute of Technology, 1986.